 by some traditional financial institutions.

-An interesting fact: cryptocurrencies are named that because their existence within the blockchain structure is secured by strong cryptography.
+An interesting fact: cryptocurrencies are named such because their existence within the blockchain structure is secured by strong cryptography.
 They are secured by complex mathematics.

 Another added benefit is that the unique alphanumeric identifier each